studyingChristianity/symbols/opioidCrisis.md

 <h2>2.
 Inhibition of GABAergic neurons</h2>

-Normally, GABA neurons in the VTA inhibit dopamine release.
+Normally, _GABA_ neurons in the VTA _inhibit dopamine release_.

-When opioids bind to MORs on these GABA neurons, they suppress GABA activity, which removes this inhibition — a process called disinhibition.
+When _opioids_ bind to MORs on these GABA neurons, they suppress GABA activity, which _removes this inhibition_ — a process called disinhibition.

 <h2>3.
 Increased dopamine release</h2>